Nursing home infections, deaths surge amid lockdown measures - KTVZ

 “Things got out of hand,” Holt told the Associated Press.
 “Once employees became symptomatic, they should have asked them to go home immediately and called the health department.
 I don’t think that occurred.”

-After an outbreak near Dayton, Ohio, killed six people and infected nearly 50 at a pair of nursing homes less than 10 miles apart, health officials began scrutinizing medical specialists such as phlebotomists and respiratory therapists who work in multiple facilities a day.
+After an outbreak near Dayton, Ohio, killed eight people and infected about 50 at a pair of nursing homes less than 10 miles apart, health officials began scrutinizing medical specialists such as phlebotomists and respiratory therapists who work in multiple facilities a day.
 One such health worker who visited both homes tested positive for COVID-19.

 In Maryland, Gov. Larry Hogan said an outbreak that spread like “wildfire” at a Mount Airy nursing home, killing five and infecting 77, apparently began with an asymptomatic health worker who made it past a temperature check screening and “infected the population.”